-In the world of artificial intelligence, one of the greatest challenges is developing AI systems that are not only intelligent but also act according to ethical norms and values that align with those of humans.
-One approach to this is training AI using legal codes and case law as a foundation.
-This article explores this method and looks at additional strategies to create an AI with human-like norms and values.
-I also made this suggestion on behalf of the Dutch AI coalition to the Ministry of Justice & Security in a strategy paper we wrote commissioned by the ministry.
+In the world of artificial intelligence, one of the biggest challenges is developing AI systems that are not only intelligent but also act according to ethical standards and values aligned with those of humans.
+One approach is to train AI using legal codes and case law as a foundation.
+This article explores that method and looks at supplementary strategies to create an AI with human-like norms and values.
+I also proposed this idea on behalf of the Dutch AI coalition to the Ministry of Justice and Security in a strategy paper we wrote commissioned by the ministry.

 Using GANs to Identify Gaps

 Generative Adversarial Networks (GANs) can serve as a tool to discover gaps in legislation.
-By generating scenarios that fall outside existing laws, GANs can highlight potential ethical dilemmas or unaddressed situations.
+By generating scenarios that fall outside existing laws, GANs can reveal potential ethical dilemmas or unaddressed situations.
 This enables developers to identify and address these gaps, giving the AI a more complete ethical dataset to learn from.
-Of course, we also need lawyers, judges, politicians, and ethicists to fine-tune the model.
+Of course, we also need lawyers, judges, politicians and ethicists to fine-tune the model.

 While training on legislation provides a solid starting point, there are some important considerations: